-All UK university students over 16 years old who have elevated levels of worry/overthinking and are not currently depressed, suicidal or have a diagnosis of bipolar disorder or psychosis.
+All UK university students over 16 years old who have elevated anxiety and/or depression & no diagnosis of bipolar disorder or psychosis.

 Our initial screening process will check if you are eligible (suitable).
 If you are not eligible you may be directed to another trial if appropriate.
-See Page 2
+See Page 3